• Home

 • Fudge Frosting- It has a luscious fudge frosting!

-• Triple Chocolate- It has chocolate cake, frosting and drip!
+• Triple Chocolate- It has chocolate cake, chocolate frosting and a chocolate ganache drip!
+If you love triple chocolate, check out my Triple Chocolate Cookies.

 Ingredient Notes